 Servers are defined for each server connected to the Avaya SBCE.
-In this case, BT NOAS is connected as the Trunk Server and Session Manager is connected as the Call Server.
+In this case, Telenor is connected as the Trunk Server and Session Manager is connected as the Call Server.
 The Server Configuration screen contains four tabs: General, Authentication, Heartbeat, and Advanced.
-Together, these tabs allow you to configure and manage various SIP call server-specific parameters such as TCP and UDP port assignments, IP Server type, heartbeat signaling parameters and some advanced options.
-From the left-hand menu select Global Profiles > Server Configuration and click on Add Profile and enter a descriptive name.
+Together, these tabs allow the configuration and management of various SIP call server-specific parameters such as TCP and UDP port assignments, IP Server type, heartbeat signalling parameters and some advanced options.
+From the left-hand menu select Global Profiles > Server Configuration and click on Add Profile and enter a descriptive name (not shown).
 On the Add Server Configuration Profile tab, set the following:

-- Select Server Type to be Call Server
+- Select Server Type to be Call Server.

-- Enter IP Addresses / Supported FQDNs to 10.10.73.5 (Session Manager IP Address)
+- Enter IP Addresses / Supported FQDNs to 10.10.73.5 (Session Manager IP Address).

-- For Supported Transports, check TCP
+- For Supported Transports, check TCP.

-- TCP Port:5060
+- Set TCP Port to 5060.

-- Click on Next (not shown) to use default entries on the Authentication and Heartbeat tabs
+- Click on Next (not shown) to use default entries on the Authentication and Heartbeat tabs.